the wish-dream wedding

 Ten years after I committed to Jesus to wait on my future husband, I met Greg Saffles, through a series of God-ordained circumstances.
 The beautiful thing about God-Sized love stories is that God gets the glory from them.
 Imagine with me the insides of a clock.
 If you've ever seen what your watch looks like behind the glass, you would see a series of moving parts, some small and some big.
 They all work in tandem for a greater purpose.
 Each piece must be in place and moving the correct direction for the clock to work perfectly.
 As you wait on God, you can quickly think that His timing is taking too long (I felt this so many times during those ten years of singleness).
 When the tears are flowing from your eyes and your heart aches, imagine this clock - every piece moving perfectly to keep the clock moving in perfect rhythm.
 God is moving in the same way in your life.
 He is doing small and great things that you may never realize to get you to the point He longs for you to be.

-The rhythm of the clock is the dance I danced to – waiting, seeking, hoping, praying, dreaming, and praising.
-In the Lord’s perfect timing, Greg Saffles came into my life.
-(Read more about our story here as well as lessons I learned from our first year of marriage here).
+The rhythm of the clock is the dance I danced to - waiting, seeking, hoping, praying, dreaming, and praising.
+In the Lord's perfect timing, Greg Saffles came into my life.
 Within one year of meeting, Greg and I dated and were engaged, only to be married five months later.
 Today marks two years of marriage for us, 760 days, 18,240 hours, and 1,094,400 minutes.
 Each moment we have continued to dance the dance I danced when I was single.
 The melody is still the same.
 We dance to the beat of the love of Jesus that runs deep in our veins.

 What I have learned in our marriage is that in singleness, dating, and marriage, the circumstances may look different, but the dance doesn't change.
 At all times we are daughters of the King, waiting on our Prince, Jesus, to come for us again.
 The more we learn to dance to His music, praising Him in all things and for all things, the more we truly live in satisfaction, joy, and the gospel.